 While many people today enjoy the health benefits that accompany sports and recreational activities, there are also risks.
 Each year over one million youths, and another one million adults, sustain serious sports injuries requiring medical attention.
-On the latest edition of Medical Rounds with Baystate Health, Dr. James Bullock, an orthopedic surgeon, who specializes in sports medicine at Baystate Valley Orthopedic Surgery in Greenfield and Northampton, explained how he helps patients to recover from their injuries and return to playing their favorite sport.
+On the latest edition of Medical Rounds with Baystate Health, Dr. James Bullock, an orthopedic surgeon, who specializes in sports medicine at Baystate Medical Practices - Valley Orthopedic Surgery & Sports Medicine in Greenfield and Northampton, explained how he helps patients to recover from their injuries and return to playing their favorite sport.

 Q: What does an orthopedic sports medicine surgeon do?

 A: Orthopedic surgeons take care of what we call the musculoskeletal system.
 Probably the easiest way to describe that for your viewers are the muscles, tendons, ligaments, bones, joints and connective tissues that help the body to move and keep its form.
 But, it’s not just athletes whom we care for…it’s anyone who might have sustained an injury that requires surgical intervention to return them to their desired activity level.

 Q: What types of procedures are your specialties when someone makes an appointment to see you?

 A: I perform what is called arthroscopic surgery.
 It’s a minimally invasive technique that involves making a small incision in the skin and inserting a pencil-sized instrument that allows us to see what is wrong with your joint and to repair the problem.
 This less invasive surgery is less disruptive to the anatomy, so the initial recovery is much quicker.
 Personally, I am very passionate about helping patients to regain normal movement focusing on issues with their shoulders, hips and knees.